Tarun-space-S/Cyber_cafe_management_system/README.md

 # Cyber_cafew_management_system
-A web based appplication programmed to manage the cyber-cafe  user, admin database management system.
+A web based application programmed to manage the cyber-cafe  user, admin database management system.
 The tools used are PHP , SQL , HTML and CSS.

 ## Introduction
-A web based appplication programmed to manage the cyber-cafe  user, admin database management system.
+A web based application programmed to manage the cyber-cafe  user, admin database management system.
 The tools used are PHP , SQL , HTML and CSS.

 ##Set-Up